Russia court bans Facebook, Instagram on 'extremism' charges

 Prosecutors haven’t requested to ban the Meta-owned messaging service WhatsApp, which is widely popular in Russia.
 The authorities also emphasized that they do not intend to punish individual Russians who use Facebook or Instagram.

-Instagram and Facebook were already blocked in Russia after the communications and media regulator Roskomnadzor said they were being used to call for violence against Russian soldiers.
-In addition to blocking Facebook and Instagram, Russian authorities also have shut access to foreign media websites.
+Instagram and Facebook were already blocked in Russia after the country’s communications and media regulator Roskomnadzor said they were being used to call for violence against Russian soldiers.
+In addition to blocking Facebook and Instagram, Russian authorities also have shut access to foreign media websites, including BBC, the U.S. government-funded Voice of America and Radio Free Europe/Radio Liberty, German broadcaster Deutsche Welle and Latvia-based website Meduza.

+Continuing the effort, Roskomnadzor on Monday blocked the website of Euronews, a European news network.
+The regulator has also cut Euronews broadcasts.

-The court’s verdict comes amid multipronged efforts by Russian authorities to control the message amid the military action in Ukraine, which the Kremlin describes as a “special military operation” intended to uproot alleged “neo-Nazi nationalists.”
+The court’s verdict comes amid multipronged efforts by Russian authorities to control the message about Russia’s military action in Ukraine, which the Kremlin describes as a “special military operation” intended to uproot alleged “neo-Nazi nationalists.”

 A new law fast-tracked on March 4 by the Kremlin-controlled parliament, a week after Russia launched the attack on Ukraine, envisions prison terms of up to 15 years for posting “fake” information about the military that differs from the official narrative.